4DSpace-UiO/PTetraWorkshop/handson2.md

 be run by several members if you wish).
 The simulations are a bit time-consuming, so start early.

 Below is a description of the sphere and cylinder assignments.
-After that follow information useful to both groups.
+The information below that is useful to both groups.

 ## Sphere assignment